Certifications and disclosures

 Unauthorised use of credit cards

-DoT staff hold corporate credit cards (purchasing cards) where their functions warrant usage of this facility.
-Despite each cardholder being reminded of their obligations annually under the Department's purchasing card policy, 13 employees inadvertently utilised their purchasing cards in their personal capacity in 2017-18.
-None of these matters was referred for disciplinary action as the Chief Finance Officer noted the nature of the expenditure was immaterial and characteristic of an honest mistake.
+DoT employees hold corporate credit cards (purchasing cards) where their functions warrant usage of this facility.
+Despite each cardholder being reminded of their obligations annually under the Departmentís purchasing card policy, 25 employees inadvertently utilised their purchasing cards in their personal capacity in 2018-19.
+None of these matters was referred for disciplinary action as the Chief Finance Officer noted that the nature of the expenditure was characteristic of an honest mistake.

 |Number of instances the purchasing card has been used for personal use.||36|